 Mr. Mansoor Ebrahim Al-Mahmoud is the Chairman of the Group Board Risk Committee and has been a member of the Board of Directors since 2004.
-Mr. Al-Mahmoud is a member of the board of directors of Qatari Diar, Enterprise Qatar and Doha Film Institute.
+Currently, he is the Chief Executive Officer of the Qatar Investment Authority (QIA) and Vice Chairman of Qatar Exchange.
+Mr. Al-Mahmoud is a member of the board of directors of Qatari Diar, and Doha Film Institute and the Special Adviser to the Chairperson of Qatar Museums.
 Mr. Al-Mahmoud has a Bachelor's degree in Business Administration from George Washington University in the United States.